Match Expressions

 There is a way to create static match expressions – expressions which will be initialized only once.

-methods which allow the creation of static match expressions.
+The Match class contains the CreateStatic methods which allow the creation of static match expressions.
 Take a look

 at the modified example: